-At Lee Enterprises we have assembled the top Biogas Experts and Anaerobic Digestion Experts.
-In addition to our consultants, we maintain strategic partnerships and working relationships with the nation’s top alternative fuels professionals.
-Our number of consultants makes us the world’s largest bioeconomy consulting group, but it is our combined talent and expertise that makes us the best!
+Lee Enterprises Consulting has assembled a network of consultants with broad expertise in Biogas and Anaerobic Digestion.
+In addition to these consultants, we maintain strategic partnerships and working relationships with the world’s top Biogas and Anaerobic Digestion professionals, technologies, and businesses.
+Our number of consultants offers great breadth and depth as the premier Bio-economy consulting group with a team approach; and it is our combined talent and expertise that offers comprehensive project support and business advice.

 Joel Stone is the President of ConVergInce Advisers and has been a long term visionary and respected leader in commercialization of industrial biotechnology.
 Joel is the former President of Green Biologics Inc. where he led the development of the commercial platform of the company in North America for renewable n-butanol for use in the renewable chemical markets and ultimately “Advanced” biofuels.
 He now serves as President and Founder of ConVergInce Advisers and offers adviser services for industrial biotechnology companies including Green Biologics Limited based in Abingdon, England.
 Prior to the merger in 2011 with Green Biologics, Joel was CEO of butylfuel™ Inc. Previously he was responsible for leading Osage Bio Energy in establishing new product and business opportunities where as the company Chief Operations Officer he was instrumental in ushering BioRefining to the forefront of biofuel facilities.
 Joel has served as the Chief Operating Officer for both AS Alliances Biofuels LLC and previously Abengoa Bioenergy Corporation.
 During his tenure with ASAlliances, Joel’s accomplishments included the planning, construction, and startup of three 100 MMGPY fuel grade ethanol plants.
 Mr. Stone provided operations leadership as Vice President of Operations of Balchem Corporation, a manufacturer of controlled release food ingredients and animal feed nutrients; and 11 years as Vice President of Operations for Opta Food Ingredients, a developer and manufacturer of functional starch, protein, and fiber ingredients.
 Earlier in his career Joel served as Director of Manufacturing for Genencor, a biotechnology developer and manufacturer of food and industrial grade enzymes.
 During the 1980’s Mr. Stone provided leadership in the design, startup, and operation of three fuel ethanol facilities.
 Mr. Stone holds a B.S. in Chemical Engineering from Virginia Polytechnic University; and an M.S. in Chemical and Biochemical Engineering from the University of Pennsylvania.
 Joel was a previous Board Member of Green Biologics and presently serves on the Technical Advisory Board for the BioRenewable Deployment Consortium.